Question: Does Herbal Tea Interfere With Iron Absorption?

 The absorption of iron from animal sources, such as red and dark meat, is generally not affected by tannins.

-Herbal teas often contain tannins, which means they could partially reduce the absorption of non-heme iron if it's taken together with a meal.
+Herbal teas often contain tannins, so they could potentially reduce the absorption of non-heme iron if it's taken together with a meal.
 A cup of chamomile tea or peppermint tea contains far fewer tannins, however, than a cup of black tea.

 Adding lemon, which is rich in vitamin C, may partially counteract this effect.

 You may notice that the longer you leave a teabag in water, whether it's black tea or herbal tea, the more of an astringent, bitter taste it takes on due to the tannins.
-Being careful not to oversteep tea by immediately removing the tea bag or leaves after steeping can reduce the amount of tannins in tea.
+Being careful not to over-steep tea.
+Quickly removing the tea bag or leaves after steeping can reduce the amount of tannins in tea.

-But keep in mind that unless a person has iron-deficiency anemia or does not eat meat, one cup of herbal tea is often acceptable.
+But keep in mind that unless a person has iron-deficiency anemia or does not eat meat, one cup of herbal tea should be acceptable.